peachbastard/the-beastlands/src/site/notes/Recaps/2023-08-23 Ragged Little Pill.md

 - They tell Oz that they will take the rest of the party to be sold as well, unless she wants to buy them through gold or through deed
 	- Oz asks what she would do with some blue demon and an old man, and Hymn rolls their eyes
 		- The drow says they usually slay demons.
 Oz says she'll do the same, and Hymn wags their tail
-- Oz asks about the latter, and a devil appears holding a contract to kill archmagi Vy by the two and a half full moons, or at the passing of the moon these three will be theirs
+- Oz asks about the latter, and a devil appears holding a contract to kill [[NPC/Archmagistrate Vy\|Archmagistrate Vy]] by the two and a half full moons, or at the passing of the moon these three will be theirs
 	- Oz signs the contract with her blood
 - The drow says, "I remember coming here for the festival of shar on a moonless night, it was perfectly black. it's a shame" and disappears